Red Sox vs. Yankees Player Props Betting Odds

 MLB Props Today: New York Yankees

-- The Yankees will send Gerrit Cole (7-0) to the mound for his 14th start this season.
+- The Yankees will hand the ball to Domingo German (3-3) for his 12th start of the season.

-- Cole has pitched five or more innings in 13 straight games and will look to extend that streak.
+- He has started 11 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in three of them.

+- German has two starts in a row of five innings or more.

-- He has four appearances with no earned runs allowed in 13 chances this season.
+- He has one appearance with no earned runs allowed in 11 chances this season.

 |Opponent